Michael Ratney

 Michael Alan Ratney (born 1961) is an American diplomat who was the United States ambassador to Saudi Arabia from April 2023 to January 2025.
 He previously served as the chargé d'affaires of the United States embassy in Israel.
+He is a non-resident senior adviser with the Center for Strategic and International Studies (CSIS).

 Early life and education

 Raised in Massachusetts, Ratney is a 1979 graduate of Bedford High School.
 He has a bachelor of science in mass communication from Boston University and a master of arts in international affairs from the George Washington University.

 Career

 Ratney is a career member of the Senior Foreign Service, with the rank of Minister-Counselor.
 He joined the service in 1990.
-Prior to his appointment as Ambassador, he served as the Acting Deputy Director of the U.S. Department of State’s Foreign Service Institute.
-His most recent assignment before this was chargé d’affaires a.i. at the U.S. embassy in Jerusalem.
+Prior to his appointment as Ambassador, he served as the Acting Deputy Director of the U.S. Department of State's Foreign Service Institute.
+His most recent assignment before this was chargé d'affaires a.i. at the U.S. embassy in Jerusalem.
 Ratney served as the dean of the School of Language Studies at the Foreign Service Institute.
 He was previously on the National Defense University faculty.
-He served as the State Department’s acting deputy assistant secretary for the Levant and Israel and Palestinian Affairs, and was the U.S. special envoy for Syria.
+He served as the State Department's acting deputy assistant secretary for the Levant and Israel and Palestinian Affairs, and was the U.S. special envoy for Syria.
 Earlier, Ratney was the U.S. consul general in Jerusalem.
-He was the deputy assistant secretary for international media in the State Department’s Bureau of Public Affairs.
-Prior to this, he served as a spokesman for the State Department’s Bureau of Near Eastern Affairs.
+He was the deputy assistant secretary for international media in the State Department's Bureau of Public Affairs.
+Prior to this, he served as a spokesman for the State Department's Bureau of Near Eastern Affairs.
 Other assignments include serving as deputy chief of mission at the U.S. embassy in Doha, Qatar, as well as tours in Mexico City, Baghdad, Beirut, Casablanca, Bridgetown, and Washington, D.C.